 Top 5 Tips: How to raise pH in reef tanks and saltwater tanks | Reef FAQs

 By definition, pH is a scale of acidity from 0 to 14.
 Alkalinity is the capability of water to neutralize acid and carbon dioxide levels have a direct correlation with the amount of carbonic acid in the tank.
-So the better the ability to neutralize acid and the lower the carbonic acid, the higher the pH we can achieve.
+So the better the ability to neutralize acid and the lower the carbon dioxide (carbonic acid), the higher the pH we can achieve.

 #5 - Maintain alkalinity properly